Justus Jorgensen

 Justus Jorgensen (12 May 1893 - 15 May 1975) was an Australian artist and architect.
 He is best known for establishing the artist colony Montsalvat, located in Eltham.

-He was born in East Brighton, Melbourne.
+He was born in East Brighton, Melbourne, third of six children of Simon Jorgensen, a master mariner from Norway, and his Victorian-born wife Nora, née Schreiber.
 He was a student of Max Meldrum and an early member of his Australian tonalist movement.